livMatS/dtool-lookup-api/README.rst

 README
 ======

-Python API for interacting with dtool lookup server
+Python API for interacting with dtool lookup server.

+This package offers a class-based asynchronous lookup API within ``dtool_lookup_api.core.LookupClient``, a simple class-less wrapper around it at ``dtool_lookup_api.asynchronous``, and a synchronous interface on top at ``dtool_lookup_api.synchronous``.

+Direct imports of utility functions from `dtool_lookup_api` in the examples below forward to the synchronous API variant.

 Installation
 ------------